nateosher/glurmo/README.md

 # glurmo

 `glurmo` is a command-line simulation manager built for the `slurm` workload manager.
-It is written in `go`. **It is currently under development, and may change in future versions.**
+It is written in `go`. **It is currently under development, and may change in future versions.** You can find a tutorial [here](https://github.com/nateosher/glurmo-examples?tab=readme-ov-file).

 # Why glurmo?